MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-hadoop-install.md

 + Install root: `/opt/microsoft/mlserver/9.2.1`
 + Microsoft R Open root: `/opt/microsoft/ropen/3.4.1`
-+ Executables like Revo64 and mlserver-python are at `/usr/bin`
++ Executables such as Revo64 and mlserver-python are at `/usr/bin`

 ## Data node installation